Berlin

 Practical bits, answered

-Get an AB zone day pass (EUR8.8) for unlimited rides.
-The U-Bahn runs 24 hours on Friday and Saturday nights.
+Get an AB zone day pass (EUR 9.90) for unlimited rides.
+The U-Bahn runs 24 hours on Friday and Saturday nights across all lines, though frequencies drop on some lines in the early morning hours.
 Berlin uses an honor system with no barriers, but plainclothes inspectors check tickets regularly.
-The EUR60 fine is not worth the gamble.
+The EUR 80 fine is not worth the gamble.

 Berlin clubs have strict door policies, especially Berghain.
 Go in small groups (2-3 max), dress dark and understated, do not take photos in the queue, speak quietly, and do not ask what music is playing.
 Arrive after 1 AM.
 Rejection is common and not personal.